 It wasn't until the Spring 1990 issue that SMART moved to Indiana State University and began as Volume 1, New Series, published twice a year and editorially managed by Judy Hample and co-edited by Harriet Hudson and John Derrick.
 Its content changed to focus primarily on pedagogical manuscripts and book reviews, and it assumed a new face, losing the monkey motif to a 6" by 9" bronze and white glossy cover format incorporating a capital from the Prefecture in Angers by Christos Theo, moved to saddle-stitched binding, and revised its content to reflect changes in the kinds of assistance that teachers need to reclaim the Middle Ages and Renaissance.
 Contemplating the happenings of an old year while looking forward to the new, this Janus-like journal looked back to its predecessor and continued the role of newsletter, while gazing forward to the prospect of publishing substantial essays, both scholarly and pedagogical, informative and practical, since the premise of the journal was, and still is, that excellent research and inspired teaching must be twin aspects of a revived medieval/Renaissance curriculum.
 The plan was that news of conferences and symposia would be announced, books and educational media reviewed, interviews among teachers conducted and transcribed.
 The journal also planned to solicit manuscripts for these ongoing features, especially from primary and secondary schools, which, traditionally, had been underrepresented.

 The last issue of SMART to be published at Indiana State University was in the fall of 1993 (Volume 4, Issue 2).
 Following a short hiatus, it reappeared at The University of Montana in the spring of 1997 (Volume 5, Issue 1) under the editorial direction, once again, of Robert Kindrick, with the assistance of Kristie Bixby, Leah Reamer, and Betty Jo Miller.
-It continued there until the fall of 2000 (Volumke 8, Issue 2) and then reappeared again in the spring of 2002 (Volume 9, Issue 1), following Robert Kindrick's move to Wichita State University.
-It currently resides at WSU and continues to be published, in the same format except for the change to a "perfect" binding, with generous assistance from the Fairmount College of Liberal Arts and Sciences.
-Following the deaht or Robert Kindrick in 2004, Kristie Bixby now serves as Managing Editor; Robert Graybill, Robert Lovell, David Staines, and William Woods serve on the Editorial Board.
+It continued there until the fall of 2000 (Volume 8, Issue 2) and then reappeared again in the spring of 2002 (Volume 9, Issue 1), following Robert Kindrick's move to Wichita State University.
+It currently resides at WSU and continues to be published twice a year, in the same format except for the change to a "perfect" binding, with generous assistance from the Fairmount College of Liberal Arts and Sciences.
+Following the death of Robert Kindrick in 2004, Kristie A. Bixby now serves as Managing Editor; Robert Graybill, David Staines, and William F. Woods serve on the Editorial Board.